 Here, we have used most common options, like rw and sync.
 This will give share read-write permission at client and real-time syncing.

-Use below commands to export the directory and check what is currently being exported by the NFS server.
+Use the below commands to export the directory and check what is currently being exported by the NFS server.

 # exportfs –r # exportfs –v